idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Memory > Close memory** = Close the currently-selected translation memory in the tabbed pane.
 You can also right-click a translation memory tab and select “Close tab”.

-**Memory > Import files in folder** =  Merge all translation memory files in a folder into one translation memory and open it in CafeTran.
+**Memory > Import files in folder** =  Toggle (if enabled, a tick is added to the menu).
+Merge all translation memory files in a folder into one translation memory and open it in CafeTran when performing an Memory > Import action.
+After enabling this option, open the Memory menu once again and perform the intented Memroy > Import action.
 See also [Joining Translation Memories](https://cafetran.freshdesk.com/support/solutions/articles/6000176661-joining-translation-memories).

 **Memory > Import** = **Submenu**.
 Import various file formats as a usable translation memory (see below for submenu items).